Teddy55Code/SQLiteDBAccess/README.md

 ### **Attention**
 **If a method in SQLiteDBAccess is used that returns an SQLDataReader the connection will not be closed even if file management is enabled.
-Meaning you will have to manually free the file with `CloseDBFile()`.
+Meaning you will have to manually free the file with `CloseDBFile(yourReader)`.
+`yourReader` being the SQLiteDataReader that you have used.
 This is necessary because the connection needs to be active to use the reader.**

 ## examples: